Brickonbear/YARDT/README.md

  - [ ] Darken colour of cards that can no longer be drawn (0 of that card left in deck)
  - [ ] Add shuffled cards to deck tracker
  - [ ] Deck winrate stats
+ - [ ] Auto minimize deck tracker when not in game

 ## Known issues